Nourish 108

 Instead of diagnosing and treating the human body’s individual parts (e.g. organs, limbs), Ayurveda views our body, mind and spirit as a holistic system that is ruled by cause (nutrition, lifestyle, season/environment) and effect (imbalances/disease, healing/health).
 The alignment with nature’s elements (ether, air, fire, water, earth) and seasons, as well as the application of Doshas (constitution), gunas (qualities) and the six tastes (sweet, salty, sour, bitter, astringent and pungent) form the basis for Ayurvedic assessments and treatments plans.

-What does Nourish 108 offer?
+What else does Nourish 108 offer?

 • Ayuryoga privates